Attract Fairies To Your Home & Garden With Fairy Offerings

 From Edain McCoy’s Guide to the Faery Folk, “Most faeries hate profuse displays of thanks from humans whom they have helped.
 It is best not to utter thanks at all, but to leave out extra portions of milk, butter, or bread for them by way of showing your appreciation.
 These offerings are called libations…”

-Milk Offerings for the Fay
+Milk and Dairy Offerings for the Fay

 The custom of leaving libations for fairies dates back centuries.
 Milk farmers in Ireland would leave out a libation after every milking to keep the faeries happy.
-A happy fairy was less likely to cause trouble on the farm.
+A fed, happy fairy was less likely to cause trouble on the farm.
 Libations of mead or bowls of barley were also common fairy offerings.
 For house fairies, leave a portion of your dinner on the dinner table at night.
 Fairies are finicky and mostly don’t like to be thanked or doted over, so quietly leave your fairy offerings in your house or garden.
 This is a key step to attract fairies to your garden and home.

 Fairy Food and Libations:

 Traditionally, fairies loved sweets so anything you’ve baked at home is a perfect fairy offering.
 If you offer fruit, make sure it is organic.
 If the birds and ants won’t eat the fruit, neither will the fairies.
-They also love traditional offerings like milk, wine, ale, and mead.
+They also love traditional offerings like milk, wine, ale, cream, and mead.

 In addition to food offerings, the fairies are appreciative of shiny things.
 Ever had a necklace go missing then turn up somewhere completely obvious?
 This was probably a mischievous fairy!
-Sparkly offerings like jewelry, crystals, stones, and glass are appropriate.
+Sparkly offerings like jewelry, crystals, stones, and seaglass are appropriate.
 I’ve also cast a knot spell using purple cord, seashells, bells and feathers to attract fairies.
 You can read my entire fairy knot spell here.
 Fairies like Celtic flute music, tinkly windchimes, and people who care for the earth and wildlife.
 So make your gardening ventures an offering to the fay.

 Where to Place the Fairy Offerings